Arturia MatrixBrute review

 What you get without even touching the instrument is a strong sense of power, versatility, and sturdiness.
 Where the Minibrute and Microbrute presented a refined petiteness, the Matrixbrute boasts robust muscle.
 This is a keyboard that knows exactly what it is and holds nothing back in terms of its aesthetic build.

-Below, please take a moment to view some of the best-selling synthesizers on sale at Amazon:
+Below, please take a moment to view some of the best-selling synthesizers for sale online:

 The Matrixbrute offers the player a generous four-octave keyboard with full-sized keys.
 The keybed is semi-weighted with velocity and aftertouch enabled.
 When you play the instrument, it’s obvious that this is a high-quality keyboard.
 The touch-sensitive keys allow for control over the sound and the quick response allows for clean, fast playing.